HofNature/CryskuraHTTP/README.md

 ## Installation

-1. Download whl file from [GitHub Releases](https://github.com/HofNature/CryskuraHTTP/releases) and install it using pip:
+1. Install the package using pip:

     ```sh
+    pip install cryskura
+    ```

+2. You can also download whl file from [GitHub Releases](https://github.com/HofNature/CryskuraHTTP/releases) and install it using pip:

+    ```sh
     pip install cryskura-1.0-py3-none-any.wh
     ```

-2. You can also clone the repository and install manually:
+3. Clone the repository and install manually if you want to modify the source code:

     ```sh
     git clone https://github.com/HofNature/CryskuraHTTP.git